 However, if a woman taxpayer opts for the new tax regime these deductions need to be foregone.

-Some of the benefits allowed to salaried women employed -
+Some other benefits allowed to salaried women employed -

 In summary, the Indian government offers various benefits and reliefs to empower women, but there are no specific deductions or advantages exclusively for women under the Income-tax Act,1961 since the introduction of a common tax slab for both genders in 2012-13.
 However, women taxpayers need to be aware of the tax slabs applicable, tax exemptions, and deductions when planning finance.